 - Down mood or sadness experienced on a daily basis

 - Struggles with concentration, memory recall, or decision making

 - Lack of enjoyment in previously pleasurable activities

 Once a client is stabilized after a severe manic episode, therapy can and will become beneficial.
 Often, medication will be used to help stabilize individuals suffering from depression and bipolar disorder so that they can better participate in their recovery and so therapy can be as effective as possible.

 Northbound seeks to minimize use of medication as much as possible, where it can be critical to helping improve the chance of recovery; it is dispensed under the direction of a psychiatrist, with differing medications and therapies being utilized to give our clients the highest level of care possible.

 Specific Solutions for Bipolar Disorder

-Northbound Treatment Services takes into account the individual needs of every client we help, creating a customized treatment plan that will give him or her the best chance for recovery.
-A typical bipolar disorder treatment plan would include a well-rounded clinical and holistic bundle, covering medical, physical, mental, emotional, nutritional, educational and spiritual needs.
+Northbound Treatment Services takes into account the individual needs of every client we help, creating a customized treatment plan that will give them the best chance for recovery.
+A typical bipolar disorder treatment plan includes a well-rounded clinical and holistic bundle, covering medical, physical, mental, emotional, nutritional, educational and spiritual needs.
 As with all of our programs, our focus is on the solution, not the problem, as we look to provide direction and instill hope in our clients.